2008 (January to June)

 Three weeks have passed since the end of Infinite Crisis.
 Dick wakes up from his coma.
 Babs is at his side and they reminisce about the positive aspects of their romantic history together.

-–NOTE: Nyssa Al Ghul uses her personal Lazarus Pit to resurrect Lynx (who died during “War Games”).
-Lynx becomes second-in-command of the League of Assassins (as referenced in Robin Vol. 2 #148).
+–NOTE: In a reference in Robin Vol. 2 #148.
+Nyssa Al Ghul uses her personal Lazarus Pit to resurrect Lynx (who died during “War Games”).
+Lynx becomes second-in-command of the League of Assassins.

-–NOTE: Sasha Bordeaux becomes one of the leaders (Black Queen) of a re-organized Checkmate.
+–NOTE: In a reference in Checkmate Vol. 2 #1.
+Sasha Bordeaux becomes one of the leaders (Black Queen) of a re-organized Checkmate.

-–NOTE: The Penguin moves back to Gotham and becomes the city’s primary crime-broker once again (as referenced in Detective Comics #819).
+–NOTE: In a reference in Detective Comics #819.
+The Penguin moves back to Gotham and becomes the city’s primary crime-broker once again.

-–FLASHBACK: Late April.
+–FLASHBACK: From Batman #653.
+Late April.
 Harvey Dent’s training with Batman ends now.
-He and Batman team-up and bring down Mr. Freeze and Firebug (as seen through flashback in Batman #653).
+He and Batman team-up and bring down Mr. Freeze and Firebug.
 Harvey officially becomes Gotham’s newest vigilante superhero.

 –Nightwing Annual #2, Part 2

 Late April.
 Dick has been training for a full week with Babs as a coach, trying to recover from Alexander Luthor’s attack.
 They discuss Dick’s marriage proposal, which occurred just prior to “The Battle of Metropolis.”
 The couple reminisces about the negative aspects of their romantic history.
 Bruce then meets Babs and tells her that he is planning on taking a long vacation from crime-fighting.
 Bruce then meets with Dick and tells him the same, adding that he would like it if Dick came with him.
 Back at Oracle’s headquarters, Babs gives her engagement ring back to Dick.
 They decide it’s best to remain friends.